DevilAguo0/hiddify/Home.md

 ### Typical installation

-To install, you only need to have a server according to the prerequisites, and then the installation is done with a simple one-line command.
-Click on the button below
+To install on Ubuntu server, click the button below and follow the article.

 <div align=center>